View Map

 5Castletown House

 Ireland’s largest and earliest Palladian-style estate, Castletown House in Celbridge is a striking building that is well worth a visit.
-The spectacular gardens are perfect for a stroll and the tour will take you through the estate’s rich 300-year history.
-The magnificent Portland stone staircase is worth the price of admission alone.
+The beautiful gardens are perfect for a stroll and the tour will take you through the estate’s rich 300-year history.
+The impressive Portland stone staircase is worth the price of admission alone.
 Make sure you walk down to the river to get a perfect view of the house.

 A couple walking through the grounds of Castletown House.